NickCrews/feco3/README.md

 # ruff: noqa: E501

 # You can supply a URL or a path to a file.
+# Possibly in the future we'll support reading from a file-like object.
 src = "https://docquery.fec.gov/dcdev/posted/1002596.fec"
 # src = "path/to/file.fec"
 # src = pathlib.Path("path/to/file.fec")

+# The straightforward way is to just parse to a directory of files,
+# one file for each itemization type, eg "csvs/SA11AI.csv", etc
+feco3.FecFile(src).to_csvs("csvs/")
+feco3.FecFile(src).to_parquets("parquets/")

+# Or, you can look at the file at a lower level.
 # This doesn't actually read or parse any data yet
 fec = feco3.FecFile(src)
 print(fec)